Is it Safe to Charge a Golf Cart in the Garage? (Be Careful!)

 There are a couple of tricks to avoid calling firefighters to your home.

-These involve ensuring you have a good quality battery in the first place, and maintaining the one you already have.
+These involve ensuring you have a good quality battery in the first place and maintaining the one you already have.

 It’s advised that most golf cart owners switch the battery out every 3 to 4 years, regardless of any maintenance done.
 Here’s a list of some quality batteries that you can buy today.

-If you’re satisfied that your battery will last for a while, make them last a bit longer by keeping them in good shape.
+If you’re satisfied that your battery will last for a while, make them last longer by keeping them in good shape.
 One such way is to keep your battery free of moisture and/or corrosion.

 Simply apply baking soda and water while scrubbing dirty areas with a bristle brush, and don’t forget to wear something to protect your eyes!
 You can also use an anti-corrosive spray to prevent rust and corrosion on the battery cables.